dmbarbour/glas/docs/GlasProg.md

   * Ideally, we can also recognize simple confluence patterns, e.g. Kahn Process Networks, where coroutines communicate through queues with clear ownership (no races between two readers or between two writers).
   * Eventually, proof-of-confluence annotations may be viable.
 Not sure how feasible this is.

+Laziness:
+* `%an.lazy.thunk` - The simplest integration for lazy evaluation for laziness.
+Op must be pure, atomic, 1--1 arity, terminating - anything else is a type error, though perhaps only detected upon 'force'.
+Instead of computing immediately, we return a thunk representing the future result.
+  * Non-deterministic Op is accepted, i.e. commit to a non-deterministic choice without observing the result.
+An intriguing opportunity is to only choose the value for a non-deterministic thunk after an observing transaction commits.
+This is formally valid with non-determinism.
+* `%an.lazy.force` - Op (usually %pass) must return a thunk at top of data stack.
+We force evaluation of the thunk before returning, placing the data result of evaluating that thunk on the stack.
+  * Force diverges if computation represented by a thunk fails or diverges.
+This is considered a type error.
+* `%an.lazy.spark` - Op (usually %pass) must return a thunk at top of data stack.
+If the thunk has not already been computed or scheduled, we'll schedule that thunk for background computation by runtime worker threads.

+Content-addressed storage:
+* `%an.cas.stow` - Op (usually %pass) must return data of persistent or global ephemerality at top of stack.
+We wrap that data then lazily move it to external storage based on size, usage, and memory pressure.
+* `%an.cas.load` - Op (usually %pass) must return stowed data at top of stack.
+Loads and substitutes the actual data.
+Loading may be lazy, but only when the runtime is confident it can fully load the data (accounting for risks of network disruption and invalid representation).
+Diverges if the data cannot be loaded.
+Reflection APIs may offer a detailed view of errors.
+* `%an.cas.need` - Op (usually %pass) must return stowed data at top of stack.
+Tells runtime that this data will be needed in the near future.
+This enables the runtime to heuristically download, validate, etc. the data ahead of time so it's more available when needed.

 Incremental computing:
 * `(%an.memo MemoHint)` - memoize a computation.
 Useful memoization hints may include persistent vs. ephemeral, cache-invalidation heuristics, or refinement of a 'stable name' for persistence.
 TBD.